crisnc100/FlexBreak/AI_WELLNESS_COACH_MVP.md

 # AI Wellness Coach MVP - Implementation Guide

+> **Current Status (December 2024)**: 90% Complete - Feature is fully functional and tested.
+Main remaining work is connecting integration points (upgrade flow and notification tap handler) in the main app.

 ## Overview
 The AI Wellness Coach is an innovative feature that combines AI-powered conversations with practical wellness advice through interactive notifications.
 Users can have natural conversations about their physical and mental wellness, receiving personalized suggestions for stretches, movement, and stress management.